Opening Academic Year 2024-2025

 Opening Academic Year 2024-2025 | The Water-Food Connection: Ensuring Future Food Security

-On Monday 2 September 2024 from 16:00 - 17:30 hrs, Wageningen University & Research will celebrate the Opening of the Academic Year 2024-2025 in Omnia at Wageningen Campus and online.
+On Monday 2 September 2024 from 16:00 - 17:30 hrs, Wageningen University & Research celebrated the Opening of the Academic Year 2024-2025 in Omnia at Wageningen Campus and online.

 The availability of water for agriculture is jeopardised by our changing climate.
 Globally we increasingly see that droughts or flooding threatens food production.
 In large parts of Asia, for example, agriculture strongly relies on irrigation using meltwater from Himalayan glaciers.
 In the long term, the effect of climate change on these glaciers may affect the food security of two billion people, but where exactly and to what extent?
 How can legislation and policy address this, not only there, but also here in Europe and other parts of the world?
-Two Wageningen researchers demonstrate how the answers to these questions are interconnected and how water plays a crucial role in ensuring food security.
+Two Wageningen researchers demonstrated how the answers to these questions are interconnected and how water plays a crucial role in ensuring food security.

 Programme Opening Academic Year 2024-2025